 |Not my style but here's another example of how much you can fit into the back of a mini-van.
 This company is in Europe I think, but I can't find the original website.
 The bed folds up into a couch during the day.|

-I just loved this van so damn much (only 31,000 miles for a 2007 van - practically unheard ot!) and wanted so so badly to get this project under way in time for the winter 2012 inaugural journey.
-Apparently, love and wishing and a dose of impatience got in the way of my otherwise good instincts and judgement.
-So it looks like I'm going to have to turn around and sell this van, and keep searching for my forever kar-pod.
+I loved this van so damn much (only 31,000 miles for a 2007 van - practically unheard of) and wanted so badly to get this project under way in time for a winter 2012 inaugural journey.
+Loving and wishing and a dose of impatience got in the way of my otherwise good instincts and judgement.
+It looks like I'm going to have to turn around and sell this van, and keep searching for my forever one.

 |This is my friend Jay removing the rear seats from the van that I thought would be my forever one.|

-One of the things that sucks about living with severe chemical sensitivity is that this strange disability drastically and regularly limits your access to many places and experiences and things.
+One of the things that sucks about living with severe chemical sensitivity is that this strange disability drastically limits your access to places and experiences and things.
 In this case, unlike most people, I can't just go buy any old used car.
 And as soon as a car dealership receives a used car, they detail it.
 And I definitely can't buy a new car since the new-car chemicals would make me sick, and I'll be sleeping in this van night after night.

-I won't lie.
-This big-ass setback of not being able to keep this otherwise ideal van tempts me to surrender, resigning myself once and for all to a life without free-spirited travel.
-NFW.
-I won't lie down that easy.
-No dream has ever felt more true to my bones than this one does.
+This setback of not being able to keep this otherwise ideal van tempts me to surrender, resigning myself once and for all to a life without free-spirited travel.
+But I can't lie down that easy.
+No dream has ever felt more true to my bones than this one.

-No doubt, I'm in search of a rare bird of a van, as you'll read below.
+I'm in search of a rare bird of a van, as you'll read below.
 Which is exactly why I'm broadcasting this wish to as many people as I can.
-I'm bringing it to you In hopes that you can help me find this one-in-a-million little kar-pod.
+I'm bringing it to you In hopes that you can help me find this one-in-a-million minivan.

 Here's what I'm looking for: